PERTH & FREMANTLE (08) 9278 2575

 How important is your driver's license?
 How would suspension or cancellation of your driver's license affect your employment, family life, and ability to get from one place to another?

 If you have been charged with a DUI or drink driving offence in Perth, this is a serious offence and engaging an experienced traffic lawyer is strongly advised.
-A consultation with a knowledgeable solicitor is a good first step in the process of understanding the court process, possible defences and the likely outcome of your traffic offence.
+A consultation with a knowledgeable lawyer is a good first step in the process of understanding the court process, possible defences and the likely outcome of your traffic offence.

 Speak with Andrew Williams today about your drink driving matter on (08) 9278 2575.